Shreya-bangera/3F-authentication/README.md

-3 factor authentication using password, qr code and facial recognition
+3 factor authentication using password, qr code and facial recognition for server access.